 What is the best expat health insurance for expats in the United States?

 The best health insurance in the United States depends on your specific needs rather than general criteria.
-Thus, the best health insurance in the United States for another expat will not necessarily be the best for you.
+Thus, the best health insurance in the United States for one expat will not necessarily be the best for you.